aayushsingla/ML_Algorithms/machine_learning_algos/K_means_clustering.md

 **A.**
 1. Hierarchical Clustering is a computationally expensive algorithm compared to K-Means clustering.
 It has a TC of O(n3d) where as K-means has an TC of O(n.k.d.i).
 Its memory consumption is quadratic where as K-means has linear memory consumption.
 2. **K-Means algorithm is extremely limited in applicability.
 It is limited to Euclidean distances and generally, gives poor results when used with other algorithms.
 Also, it only works on numerical data.** However, hierarchical clustering does not even require distances (any measure can be used, including similarity function simply by preferring high values to low values).
 It can use any type of data including categorical, strings, time series, or mixed.
-3. K-Means fixes K before it starts to work whereas, HAC doesnot need it.
+3. K-Means fixes number of clusters before it starts to work whereas, HAC doesnot need it.

 <!-- ----------------------------------------------------------------------------------------------- -->